Oldest American World War II Veteran Dies At 112

 In 2014, Overton was honored by the U.S. Coast Guard Mid-Atlantic.
 "He fought and risked his life in service to his country despite the fact that he was not yet treated as an equal back home," said Capt.
 James O'Keefe.

 Overton faced different challenges as he got older.
-His family needed help paying for his home health care, and raised money through a GoFundMe page.
+His family needed help paying for his home health care and raised money through a GoFundMe page.

 Last summer, family members said, Overton's money and identity were stolen after someone accessed his Social Security number and bank account.
-His bank restored the pilfered funds, according to Dallas News.
+His bank restored the pilfered funds, according to The Dallas Morning News.

 On Overton's 111th birthday, part of his street was renamed for him, KUT reported.
 He was also honored during a basketball game between the San Antonio Spurs and the Memphis Grizzlies.